Hotel Front Desk Agent

 When I order room service, they usually add a "service charge" to the check.
 Is that supposed to be the delivery person's tip, or do you tip ON TOP of that?

-Asked by salvo888 about 12 years ago
+Asked by salvo888 over 12 years ago

 At our property there is an automatic 18% room service gratuity charge on all orders.
 You certainly don't have to tip beyond that, as it's meant to serve as the delivery person's tip, but I think typically anyone showing up to my door with any service will get at least a $2 cash tip minimum, just for the effort.
 Like all tips in hotels, I like to say that they're not expected, but always appreciated.
 Of course if room service bungles it completely, you may just want to leave the 18% on there and call it a day, or if it was absolutely awful, just talk to me at the front desk at checkout and I may be able to waive the entire room service order from your bill.
 Don't get in the habit of faking it, because I have a built-in bullshit detector.